marcusmchale/algrow/README.md

-# DiscGrow
+# AlGrow

-- Graph-based detection of target superpixels for automated growth rate determination in multiplexed images of macroalgal discs
+- Alpha-shape defined colourspace for image segmentation of multiplexed image sequences

 ## The short story

-Discgrow provides automated image analysis for measuring growth of macroalgal lamina discs.
+Algrow provides automated image analysis for measuring growth of macroalgal lamina discs.
-It was developed to suit the experimental apparatus in the [Plant Systems Biology Laboratory](https://sulpice-lab.com/) of [Dr Ronan Sulpice](https://www.nuigalway.ie/our-research/people/natural-sciences/ronansulpice/) at the [University of Galway](https://www.universityofgalway.ie/).
+It was initially developed to suit the experimental apparatus in the [Plant Systems Biology Laboratory](https://sulpice-lab.com/) of [Dr Ronan Sulpice](https://www.nuigalway.ie/our-research/people/natural-sciences/ronansulpice/) at the [University of Galway](https://www.universityofgalway.ie/).
-However, parameters provided allow it to be applied in other contexts.
+However, strategy is easily generalised to other contexts such as...
+   - todo test with arabidopsis images and more

 Features/parameters:
 - Suitable for large sets of images